solyakov/de-ru/README.md

 If you only have a German keyboard and need to type Russian letters, this script will help you do it without any problems.
 Works with Telegram, Youtube, Yandex, etc.

 ![yandex](docs/yandex.png)

+# It doesn't work in MY_BROWSER

+Yes, unfortunately this script doesn't work in some browsers, and it becomes even more annoying when it works in one version of the same browser but doesn't work in another.
+If it doesn't work, try a different browser and maybe it will work there.